Eatin' Good at Wimbledon

 Vendors at Wimbledon have been serving up strawberries and cream ever since the tournament’s earliest days.
 These yummy berries and cream are consumed like hot dogs or nachos at American stadiums and arenas — and they are consumed in mass quantities.
 According to Facilities Management Catering Limited, the catering company responsible for all food and drink operations at the All England Club, tournament-goers enjoy approximately 28,000 kilos (more than 60,000 lbs) of English strawberries topped with 7,000 liters (more than 1,800 gallons) of cream during the fortnight in which Wimbledon is played.

 Interestingly (Hungry and Conscious Fans rejoice!), the strawberries served at Wimbledon are of the Elsanta variety and come from Kentish LEAF-registered farms, an organization devoted to sustainable and environmentally-conscious farming.
 The berries are always picked fresh, the day before they arrive at the All England Club, and are inspected and destemmed at the Club.
+(Read as: they are very, very expensive).

 As implied by its name, strawberries and cream isn’t the healthiest dish.
 For those of you concerned about consuming large quantities of cream or if you are just a more conscious eater, I’ve got a tip for you!

-Healthy Tip: If you’re making strawberries and cream at home, replace the cream with lowfat Greek yogurt and whip it with a little agave syrup.
+If you’re making strawberries and cream at home, replace the cream with lowfat Greek yogurt and whip it with a little agave syrup.
 Add in some fresh, organic strawberries and voila!
 You’ve got yourself a healthier, light summer treat!